When a home encounters mold issues, one of the first questions many homeowners ask is: Does homeowners insurance cover mold?

 Pursuing Mold Insurance Claims in Florida

-- If an air conditioning unit malfunctions and leaks, leading to mold, this might be covered if the insurance policy includes coverage for HVAC systems.
+- If an air conditioning unit malfunctions and leaks, leading to mold, your home insurance might cover mold damage if it includes coverage for HVAC systems.

 - The mold that develops after a roof leak from a storm might also be covered under storm damage.